-Another important part about Oahu is the history and culture.
+Another important part of Oahu is history and culture.
 You can learn about Hawaii’s history at the Polynesian Cultural Center mentioned above.
 You can also visit the Pearl Harbor Memorial.
 A must-see on the island.

 The Big Island

-Flights to the Big Island can be a bit more expensive than flights to the other islands.
-The island has airports in Kona and Hilo, but the flights to Kona are almost always better priced.
-If you plan to stay in a resort, you’ll want to fly into Kona anyway.
-Most of the resorts on the island are in the Kona or Kohala area, which are north and south of the airport, respectively.
+Flights to Big Island can be a bit more expensive than flights to the other islands.
+The island has airports in Kona and Hilo, but you’ll almost always fly into Kona.
+Most of the resorts on the island are in the Kona or Kohala area, which is north and south of the airport, respectively.